Try our new research platform with insights from 80,000+ expert users

 Mindshare comparison

-As of January 2026, in the Extended Detection and Response (XDR) category, the mindshare of Cybereason XDR is 1.0%, up from 0.6% compared to the previous year.
+As of March 2026, in the Extended Detection and Response (XDR) category, the mindshare of Cortex XDR by Palo Alto Networks is 4.9%, down from 5.6% compared to the previous year.
+The mindshare of Cybereason XDR is 1.0%, up from 0.6% compared to the previous year.
 The mindshare of SentinelOne Singularity Complete is 5.8%, up from 5.3% compared to the previous year.
 It is calculated based on PeerSpot user engagement data.

 SentinelOne Singularity Complete5.8%